- Ittf nodes, The Indented Text Tree Format

 JsWizzi - Ecma builtin Set object

-1 root2 #3 # All ECMA builtin methods of the `Set` object are supported4 #5 # Examples:6 #7 $8 const mySet1 = new Set();9 mySet1.add (1);10 mySet1.add (5);11 mySet1.add (5);12 #13 # node mySet1.size: ${mySet1.size}14 #15 #16 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set"></a>
+1 root 2 # 3 # All ECMA builtin methods of the `Set` object are supported 4 # 5 # Examples: 6 # 7 $ 8 const mySet1 = new Set(); 9 mySet1.add (1); 10 mySet1.add (5); 11 mySet1.add (5); 12 # 13 # node mySet1.size: ${mySet1.size} 14 # 15 # 16 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set"></a>

 root